isomerpages/moe-stmargaretsec/_programmes/National Digital Literacy/School DMA Settings.md

 <ol data-tight="true" class="tight">
 <li>
 <p>The table below outlines the Device Management Application (DMA) settings
-for both School Period and School Holiday Period.</p>
+during School Hours, After School Hours, and School Holidays.
+It provides an overview of how device access and restrictions are configured across these different time periods.</p>
+<p></p>
 </li>
 <li>
 <p>For more information on DMA, please contact the school’s ICT Associate,